 The easiest way to determine your capacity to afford a house, and the maximum price for which you qualify, is through nesto’s Mortgage Affordability Calculator.

-Don’t make major purchases leading up to buying a home or at any point in the home buying process as this will raise your debt levels and impact how much you can afford to spend in monthly mortgage payments
+Important: Don’t make major purchases leading up to buying a home or at any point in the home buying process as this will raise your debt levels and impact how much you can afford to spend in monthly mortgage payments.

 As part of the affordability assessment process, nesto – as a mortgage lender – will take a close look at your overall housing costs as well as any outstanding debt.
 Housing costs can be extensive and quickly add up – from property taxes and insurance, to heat, hydro and repairs, not to mention the cost of your down payment.
 In order to determine the amount they’re willing to lend to you, nesto is required to use calculations known as debt service ratios: